International Internship Program

 Who can Apply

-- The intern should be an advanced student (masters or doctoral level) enrolled in the humanities program
+- The intern should be an advanced student (master’s or doctoral level) enrolled in a humanities program

 - Résumé / curriculum vitae

-Candidates may apply for any of the above listed projects (based on skills and interests), for an internship in 2017, lasting one month.
+Candidates may apply for any of the institutions listed above (based on skills and interests) for an internship in 2020, lasting four to six weeks.
 The candidate should state a preferred starting date for the internship.

-Accommodation has to be arranged and financed by the intern.
-The coordinator of the institution can assist by sending a list of suggested housing opportunities.
+Accommodation must be arranged and financed by the intern.
+The coordinator of the institution may assist by sending a list of suggested housing opportunities.